Alexander Vasilev (tennis)

 Alexander Vasilev (Александър Василев, born 14 May 2007) is a Bulgarian tennis player.
-He has a career-high ATP singles ranking of No. 975, achieved on 27 October 2025.
+He has a career-high ATP singles ranking of No. 564 achieved on 27 July 2026 and a doubles ranking of No. 1,370 achieved on 15 June 2026.

-Vasilev reached an ITF junior combined ranking of world No. 2 on 8 September 2025.
-He was a major jr. runner-up at the 2025 US Open, in a historic first all-Bulgarian final ever played.
+Vasilev was a major jr. runner-up at the 2025 US Open.
+He represents Bulgaria at the Davis Cup.

 Junior career

-Vasilev had a breakthrough 2025 season on the ITF World Tennis Tour Juniors.
-He won two J300 titles and was runner-up at J300 Roehampton, in addition to reaching the Roland Garros junior quarter-finals.
-In March 2025 he won the ITF J300 Memorial Eduardo Ferrero in Villena, Spain, defeating Karim Bennani in the final 7–6^{(11–9)}, 6–1.
+Vasilev had good results on the ITF junior circuit, maintaining a 120–55 singles win-loss record.
+In March 2025, he won the J300 Memorial Eduardo Ferrero in Villena, Spain, defeating Karim Bennani in the final.

+In May, Vasilev reached the boys' singles quarterfinals at the 2025 French Open, losing to 13th seed Ryo Tabata.

+In July, the Bulgarian was a runner-up at the prestigious J300 Roehampton, England, losing to home favourite Oliver Bonding.
+Later that month, he reached the boys' singles semifinals at Wimbledon, losing to qualifier Ronit Karki.

-At the 2025 Wimbledon Championships, Vasilev reached the semifinals.
-He then advanced to the 2025 US Open final, where he lost to compatriot Ivan Ivanov, in a historic all-Bulgarian junior Grand Slam singles final.
+Later that season, Vasilev advanced to the 2025 US Open final, where he lost to compatriot Ivan Ivanov, in a historic all-Bulgarian junior Grand Slam singles final.

+He reached an ITF junior combined ranking of world No. 2 on 8 September 2025.

 Professional career

 Vasilev made his professional debut in 2022 at the M15 tournament in Sozopol.
 In August 2025 Vasilev reached his first ITF final at the M15 tournament in Sofia, but lost to Thomas Faurel.

-Alexander made his ATP Challenger main draw debut after he received a wildcard for the first edition of the 2025 Genesis Trading Cup in Sofia, but lost in the opening round to the eventual champion Zdeněk Kolář.
+Vasilev made his ATP Challenger main draw debut after he received a wildcard for the first edition of the 2025 Genesis Trading Cup in Sofia, but lost in the opening round to the eventual champion Zdeněk Kolář.
 A week later Vasilev played in the second edition of the tournament as well, where he scored his debut win at this level defeating the No. 4 seed Ivan Gakhov with 6–3 6–3.
 In the second round he lost to former No. 38 Alex Molčan.